 My Aunt Rubye, Johnny’s wife, told me their Dad, Zed Hamp, was, for want of a better phrase, ill-tempered.
 She indicated he was pretty abusive to his wife, Melly, as well as, in at least one story, the farm mules.
 Rubye said Daddy was his mother’s favorite child and that Daddy loved his mother deeply – the only sister, Ruth, was also apparently very close to Daddy as well.
 Rubye’s indication was that Daddy left home due to the abusive nature of Zed’s relationship with Melly, his children and the animals.

 I don’t know where Daddy lived or worked when he left home.
 Perhaps he merely went back to Fayette County to live with other family members.
 Or perhaps he moved around the country picking up work wherever he could.
 At some point, Daddy was a cook on a Merchant Marine vessel that sailed to China.
 I think our conversation about this phase of his life happened when he fixed a meal he called Spaghetti Red (a mixture of macaroni, hamburger meat, tomato sauce and seasonings) and I asked him where he learned to cook.
 As he told me about being in China, I said, “Wow, what was it like to be stationed in China?”
 His response was to indicate they really weren’t in China; they apparently went there to deliver and pick up merchandise and he had few, if any, recollections of China.
+He apparently did not want to go ashore due to not feeling safe in the vicinity of the wharf [there was apparently a good bit of the seamier side of life and he was uncomfortable in that environment].
 I gather some of his lack of discussion of that time period had to do with the fact he was not a born sailor who loved the sea.
 His description of being on the ocean was that it was at times terrifying – times when the water or waves would swell so much you couldn’t see any water below you or even out on the horizon and then you would be below the level of the ocean with huge waves above crashing down onto the ship.
 When Kay and I went to his sister Ruth’s funeral, we looked through some of her family photos and she had a San Diego newspaper clipping of a photo of a ship docked in the harbor with a note that it was Daddy’s ship as well as a photo of him actually on shore in China.

 The family moved to Noble and Purcell, Oklahoma (though I’m not sure in what order).
 Johnny finished high school there, which is where he met Rubye.
 Rubye told me Daddy went to a business college in Oklahoma City (Smith’s, I think) and took business and math courses.
 He seemed to have an uncanny recall of numbers and an ability to do math functions in his head.
 Mother said when they went to the grocery store, Daddy kept a running total of how much they had spent and as they would go to the checkout, Daddy would tell her the total they had spent and she said he was always accurate.
 Another way in which he exercised his ability to utilize numbers was when he was driving a cab.
 At the end of the day, he could recite every fare (that’s what they called the person that rode with them) he’d had – the address where he had picked them up, the address he delivered them to, the amount of miles he’d driven, the fare (amount he’d received) including whether it was correct change or if he had to make change, as well as the total money he’d received and the amounts he’d paid out in the process.
 Additionally, Daddy loved to play cards, dominoes and pool.
 Cards and dominoes (particularly a game called Moon) both were games in which he utilized his math skills.
 He understood probabilities – that meant that if he had certain cards (or dominoes) and certain other cards had been played or discarded, then there was a probability factor that someone had or didn’t have specific cards that could defeat what he was holding.
 He placed bets based on probabilities.
 Although his gambling was frustrating to mother (because he could be gone for days without letting anyone know where he was), at times it was very successful for him.
 For example, when I was about four years old, Daddy was winning a lot and so he paid cash for a new house for Mother, plus all the furnishings for it – including draperies and pictures for the walls.